 Enthused by the simple yet thorough description originating from Great Britain during the Napleonic era, she realised it was the perfect treatise for people who had never held a sabre before.
 It wasn’t long before she gave her first sabre introduction workshop, and has spread the sabre virus both nationally and internationally ever since.

 Anouk has successfully competed in several competitions and has given workshops at several events such as HEMAC Dijon, By the Sword ILHG, and Swiss Blades.
 She is one of the founding members of the Dutch Sparring Group, and likes to organise workshops about HEMA weaponry that isn’t that common in the Netherlands.

-As an independent instructor she occasionally teaches at several H.E.M.A. clubs in the Netherlands, and when not teaching she spends her time systematically lifting and putting down heavy barbells in her local crossfit gym.
+As an instructor at HSSV Ludolph van Ceulen in Leiden, she occasionally teaches at several H.E.M.A. clubs in the Netherlands, and when not teaching she spends her time systematically lifting and putting down heavy barbells in her local crossfit gym.

 The Perfect crashcourse on British Military Sabre – beginners class

 This workshop is perfect for people who have gazed longingly at beautifully curved sabres with their stylish guard, but didn’t know where to start.
 In this workshop we will fly through the basics of Roworth’s military sabre, so that at the end you will know enough to be able to spar without looking like somebody who thinks dussack and sabres are the same thing.